ladybug-tools/spider/sandbox/speed-specification/README.md

 # SPEED Read Me

-_need to identify what this is about_
+_We should try to identify what this folder is about_

-BTW, see [README]( https://en.wikipedia.org/wiki/README ) for why a read me filename title is upper case.
+_BTW, see [README]( https://en.wikipedia.org/wiki/README ) for why a read me filename title is upper case._

 ## Full screen: [Adjacent Buildings]( http://www.ladybug.tools/spider/sandbox/speed-specification/adjacent-buildings.html )